- Departments A–F

 Outdoor Warning Sirens (commonly called “tornado sirens”) may be the most instantly recognizable method of public warning currently in use.

 There are 136 warning sirens located within St Charles County.
 The majority of these units are powered by batteries charged by solar panels.
 The cost of installing a siren now ranges between $30,000 and $50,000.
-Seventy-three units were installed and are maintained by the St Charles County Division of Emergency Management, and the rest were installed and managed by local municipalities.
+Seventy-three units were installed and are maintained by St. Charles County Regional Emergency Management, and the rest were installed and managed by local municipalities.

 Though nearly everyone has heard them, not everyone understands what they mean - especially because siren policies can differ from county to county.
 Understanding when, why, and how sirens are used in St Charles County can directly affect the safety of individuals and families when quick action is necessary.

-For St Charles County residents, the St. Charles County Division of Emergency Management offers this list of Five Facts Emergency Managers Want You to Know About Outdoor Warning Sirens.
+For St. Charles County residents, St. Charles County Regional Emergency Management offers this list of Five Facts Emergency Managers Want You to Know About Outdoor Warning Sirens.

 The goal for these warnings is to alert residents and visitors that a hazard exists and to signal the need to obtain further details about the situation.
 When residents hear a siren, they should: